jeromepl/shoe-store/README.md

 ### What could be improved in the future:
 - **Responsive UI**.
 This would be the next step.
 Make it work on a variety of screen sizes and on mobile.
+- Test on more **browsers** and platforms.
+For now this was only tested on Chrome on Windows 10.
 - Animate the sales log so that it is easier to see products moving down the list.
 - I would recommend converting to TypeScript to make it easier to maintain this product, especially if it grows larger.
 - Collaborate with the sales team to figure out the right metrics to add!